omarhatem44/End-to-end-Chest-Cancer-Classification-/README.md

 <div align="center">

-*Built end-to-end with production MLOps practices — medical imaging, transfer learning, Docker, Kubernetes, and automated cloud deployment* 🩺🚀
+*Built end-to-end with production MLOps practices — medical imaging, transfer learning, Docker, Kubernetes, HTTPS, and automated cloud deployment* 🩺🚀

 ⭐ **Star this repo** if you found it useful!